likexx/riftwarrior/README.md

 [![GamePlay Video](https://raw.githubusercontent.com/likexx/riftwarrior/master/tudou_screenshot.jpg)](http://video.tudou.com/v/XODA0MDk2MTYw.html?spm=a2h0k.8191414.0.0&from=s1.8-1-1.2&f=22077663) <br/><br/>
 All account specific logic&data have been removed, such as In-App-Purchase, Google Ads, Social Network Sharing, and Flurry tracking.
 All others remain the same.

-## Current Issues
-* On my 2015 Mackbook Pro (8GB), it runs extremely slow on XCode 9 simulator (but runable), and may cause occational crash.
-On a 2015 iMac with 16G memory, everything seems fine.
-So try it yourself on a better dev machine.

 ## Build and Run in Xcode
 Use the latest Xcode (tested with Xcode 9) and open:  **code/projects/riftwarrior/proj.ios/riftwarrior.xcodeproj**